piccolbo/rdevtaskview/README.md

 # rdevtaskview
 Annotated collection of packages that support programming in R. Not a specific statistical task, but programming in general.
+CS type-stuff.
+Table will be eventually split into multiple docs, for different programming tasks such as: data strutctures, data bases, big data, foreign language extensions etc.

 |name| description| installation |
 |---|---|---|